wafaa204/Medical-Image-Classification-for-Lower-Extremity-Fractures-and-DDH-/README.md

 This file represents the initial prototype or experimental version of the system developed before the final release.
-# NOTE : This file contains describtion for DDH and Lower-Extrimety Fracture.
+# NOTE : This file contains describtion for DDH and Lower-Extremity Fracture.

-# First Model : Lower-Extrimety Fracture .
+# First Model : Lower-Extremity Fracture .
 What does it contain?

 1. Environment Preparation